xa-io/discord-omnibot/README.md

-# discord-embed-fixer-bot
-Discord Embed Fixer Bot
+# Discord Embed Fixer Bot

 This Discord bot script is designed to bypass the restriction on Discord embeds for X (formerly Twitter) URLs by utilizing the FxTwitter and TwitFix projects.
 The bot monitors messages in a Discord server for X or Twitter URLs and automatically replaces them with corresponding FxTwitter or TwitFix URLs to restore the embed functionality.
 It also offers a variety of commands for interaction, including a Magic 8-Ball, random number generators, and coin selection from a predefined list.